No children came to Sunday School on March 8, 2020. People were getting nervous.

 Covid 19 was real.
 Our Sunday School classes immediately resumed by email and then, in September, by recorded lessons.
 We evolved.
 We adapted.
 We tried in so many ways to stay connected.
 And we really, really missed our children.
 On Palm Sunday, April 10, 2022 – 773 days later – our children returned and, for the very first time, got to have class in our brand-new Sunday School Room!
 The addition to the Dublin Community Center, which is a spacious, light-filled dedicated space for our Sunday morning faith formation, was physically completed in the early months of 2021…..but it was not until April of 2022 that it was consecrated by the voices and spirits of our beloved children!
 Alleluia!!

-When we eventually meet in person, our children meet in the Church Sanctuary at 10:30 to join our church family for the beginning of worship.
-After announcements, the Call to Worship, the first hymn, Unison Prayer, and the Anthem, our Traceymay calls the children and young adults forward by name and they settle in for a wonderful “Children’s Time.”
-The congregation then “sings” the children out of the Sanctuary to their Sunday School class, held in the Dublin Community Center.
-Our Sunday School space is a large, light-filled space, with walls adorned with rotating art exhibits.
+Our children meet in the Church Sanctuary at 10:30 to join our church family for the beginning of worship.
+After announcements, the Call to Worship, the first hymn, Unison Prayer, and Music for Meditation, Pastor Traceymay calls the children and young adults forward by name and they settle in for a wonderful “Children’s Time.”
+The congregation then “sings” the children out of the Sanctuary to their Sunday School class in the Dublin Community Center.

 All children from nursery school through eighth grade are welcome to join at any time throughout the year.
 Our multi-age classroom is for first through eighth graders.
 There is a separate space for nursery aged children, but, if at all possible, we like to keep the little ones close by in the classroom space – everyone seems to benefit from the inclusion!